tiddal/intro-to-git/README.md

     -   Use 'git add -A' to add all the files and folders in the current directory.

-## Addin multiple files of a certain file type
+## Adding multiple files of a certain file type

     -   Use 'git add *.<file type>' to add all the files of the given file type to the staging area.